 This Collection gathers contributions to The 18th-Century Common that do not (yet) fit into the other topical Collections.

-Click Get Involved if you would like to contribute work that does not fall into another Collection but would be of interest to the readers of The 18th-Century Common.
+Click Join Us if you would like to contribute work that does not fall into another Collection but would be of interest to the readers of The 18th-Century Common.

 The Great Forgetting: Women Writers Before Austen is a free podcast series addressing the lives and works of eighteenth-century women writers, devised and produced by one journalist and three academics.
 One day while chatting on Twitter, Helen Lewis (deputy editor of the New Statesman, a leading British weekly magazine focusing on politics and culture) Jennie Batchelor (University of Kent), Sophie Coulombeau (Cardiff University), and Elizabeth Edwards (University of Wales) discovered that they shared not only a love of eighteenth-century women’s writing, but also a conviction that the world needed to know more about it.
 An idea was born: a six-part podcast series, aimed at the non-specialist listener, about the lives, works and legacies of the women who changed the face of literature – but had, from the beginning of the nineteenth century, been gradually subjected to what Clifford Siskin calls ‘The Great Forgetting’.